 Patients are admitted to Christ House from area hospitals, shelters, clinics, and medical outreach projects.
 They suffer from a variety of illnesses and injuries including cancer, hypertension and stroke, liver disease, kidney failure, diabetes and related amputations, HIV/AIDS, respiratory disease, major lacerations, fractures, and ulcerations of the skin.
 Many are malnourished, anemic, depressed, and desperately disconnected from healthy sources of support.

-In 2017, Christ House provided health care for 235 patient admissions and 9,606 patient-days.
-In addition to the primary illness(es) for which they were admitted, 76 percent had either drug addiction or psychiatric illness, and over 35 percent had both of these diagnoses.
+In 2018, Christ House provided health care for 231 patient admissions and 10,013 patient-days.
+In addition to the primary illnesses or injuries for which they were admitted, 66 percent had at least one mental health issue and 43 percent suffered from both alcohol and drug addictions.